jappeace/jappeaceApplication/content/mtl.md

 ### (optional) mastery exercise

 + Can we always pattern match on every possible monad type like we just did with `Just` or `Either`?
-Can we always get the value out without being in the same monad? (answer in footnote [^no-pattern-match])
+  Can we always get the value out without being in the same monad?
+  The answer is in the footnote. [^no-pattern-match]

 <!-- + GHC figures out here the types on callsite, what mechanism can be used
 to flip the reasoning direction of GHC?
--- RankNTypes?
+RankNTypes?
 Existentials?
 -->

 [^no-pattern-match]: No it's not possible if a constructor isn't exposed.
 Reflex uses this with [`Dynamic t`](https://hackage.haskell.org/package/reflex-0.8.1.0/docs/Reflex-Dynamic.html#t:Dynamic)